Klipper3d/klipper/docs/Config_Reference.md

 #   finer arc, but also more work for your machine.
 Arcs smaller than
 #   the configured value will become straight lines.
 The default is
 #   1mm.
+#sagitta: 0.01
+#   Max path deviation between the actual arg segment and
+#   the approximated line.
+The default is 0.01mm
 ```

 ### [respond]